verida/VIPs/VIPs/vip-6.md

 ## Creating a database

-An end user submits a request to `/user/createDatabase` endpoint on one of the storage nodes.
+The client SDK submits a request to the `/user/createDatabase` endpoint on one of the storage nodes.
 This will set the `_security` document in the database and define the `validate_doc_update()` method.
 Both of these are configured to support any user with the `${contextHash}-replicater` role, so they will be the same across all storage nodes.
-CouchDb replication will replicate these documents ensuring permission consistency across all storage nodes.
+CouchDb replication will replicate these documents ensuring consistent permissions across all storage nodes.

 This storage node will internally call `checkReplication(databaseName: string)` to ensure it is pushing database updates to the other storage nodes.
 It's necessary for the all the other nodes to start replicating that database.

-The database will be added to the list of `context` databases, which will also be syncronized.
+The database will be added to the list of `context` databases, which will also be syncronized to the other storage nodes.

-Once the database is created the client side will ping the remaining storage nodes: `https://storageNodeA/user/checkReplication?databaseName={databaseName}` to ensure that database is being replicated correctly.
+Once the database is created, the client side will ping the remaining storage nodes: `https://storageNodeA/user/checkReplication?databaseName={databaseName}` to ensure that database is being replicated correctly.

-It's necessary to call createDatabase() on all endpoints when creating a database.
-This is because the database must be created with appropriate permissions (replicator roles).
-It's not possible to create the database on one endpoint and then replicate that database, as the other endpoint can't have permission to create databases on other endpoints.
+It's necessary for the SDK to call `createDatabase()` on all endpoints when creating a database.
+It's not possible to rely on CouchDB replication to create the database as the replicator credentials (intentionally) don't have permission to create any database on the other storage nodes.

 CouchDB requires storing credentials in the `_replicator` database for every database that is replicated.
-As such, it's safer to have a specific replication user (`DB_REPLICATION_USER` in `.env`) that has the special role `relication-local`.
+As such, storage nodes have a dedicated replication user (`DB_REPLICATION_USER` in `.env`) that has the special role `relication-local`.
 This replication user is automatically created when the server starts.
-All created databases have this user as a `read-only` member allowing the local replication to read any changes and send them to the other endpoints.
+All databases have this user as a `read-only` member allowing the local replication to read any changes and send them to the other endpoints.

->Note: The `replication-local` credentials must not change as they are stored in every replication entry.

->Note: If the endpoint replication credentials change, that will break all the replication
+>Note: The `replication-local` credentials must not change as they are stored in every entry in the `_replicator` database.
+Changing the credentials will break all replication that has already been configured.

+## Auto-repairing replication

->Note: Need to consider a process to verify replication is working as expected and auto-fix any issues
+@todo Need to consider a process to verify replication is working as expected and auto-fix any issues

 ## Deleting a database

-User submits a request to `/user/deleteDatabase` for every storage node.
+The client SDK submits a request to `/user/deleteDatabase` for every storage node.
 The server removes all replication entries for that database.

 # Client side usage

 The client SDK can establish a connection to one of the storage nodes for everyday database operations (ie: CRUD) and the server-side replication will ensure all the other nodes have matching data.

+The replication will occur server side.

+This maximises efficiency for clients, ensuring they don't need to maintain a connection to every storage node replica for the current application context.